 Yes, in most cases you can get an inspection the next day; however, there are no guarantees.
 You can also email your request to firstname.lastname@example.org with your permit number, inspection type, address, and desired date.
 Someone will get back to you.

 Can I schedule a specific time for an inspection?

-No. We will usually inspect between the hours of 9 am and 3 pm.
-There is no feasible way to narrow down a specific time.
+No. We will usually inspect between the hours of 8 am and 3 pm.
+There is no feasible way to determine how long each inspection will take and narrow down a specific time.